galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. What did the transpose step do?
-Why is it neccesary?
+Why is it necessary?
 > 2. How many rows remain after the **Text transformation** step?
 > 3. How many unique cell phenotypes were identified in the cell headers?
 > 4. Which cell phenotype is least represented in the count matrix?